erinkelly25/audio-narrative-2025spring/README.md

-command s to save
 This is the future site of Erin's audio narrative
-# Order

-# Start in kitchen

-* Light background music for the entirety of this section
-* Chatting with a co worker
-* Chef calls out name for food being ready
-* Sounds of the plates

-# Transition to dining room

-* Kitchen music fades out and background dining room music fades in alongside chatter for the entirety of this section
-* Footsteps
-* Greet table and give out food, ask if there's anything else I can get for them- they say another sprite
-* Footsteps
-* Sound of cup, ice, drink pour
-* Footsteps
-* Here you go!
-Enjoy!
-* Footsteps

-# Transition back to kitchen
-* Dining room music fades out, kitchen music fades back in
-* Pick up the conversation with co worker
-* All sounds fade out slowly

-Changing my audio idea- I'm going to do the beach cause that is my favorite place.
+I'm going to do the beach cause that is my favorite place.
 Im doing wave sounds, my dog running and barking, me calling his name, then a storm coming in and us leaving the beach.
 Storms at the beach are always the best!
-Smells like wet dog car door slam yeaaaaa!
+Smells like wet dog car door slam!

 |orlandorizo|Ocean waves|https://freesound.org/people/orlandorizo/sounds/588366/ |Creative Commons 0|